Scholarship & Grant in Aid Applications

 JOE E. BROWN AWARD

-This non-renewable book award is given annually to a full-time incoming transfer student who is in good academic standing.
-This student needs to be pursuing a bachelor's degree with a declared major within the Department of Theatre and Film while also exercising involvement and interest in stage productions on campus.
+This non-renewable monetary award is given annually to a full-time graduate, masters, or transfer student who is in good academic standing.
+This student needs to be pursuing a degree within the Department of Theatre and Film while also exercising involvement and interest in stage productions on campus.
 The $250 award is applicable during the Fall term.

 The Department of Theatre and Film Grant-in-aid program provides financial support for gifted students participating in the areas of acting, technical theatre and film.
 Grant-in-aid is a financial award given to an individual on a competitive basis in exchange for significant supervised participation in the department's production program.
 The amount of financial awards varies from year to year.
 You do not have to be a theatre or film major to receive grant-in-aid.